By Faye Rozario and Alex Trachsell, Staff Writers

 Throughout this strange year, there has been ample time to capitalize on these tiny epiphanies and make friends with myself.
 If my confidence wanes on a whim, I do a face mask.
 I might wear my favourite perfume.
 If a particular aspect of my academic performance does not live up to my expectations, I remind myself that a minor setback in one area of my life does not devalue my progress and value in all the others.
 There is a guitar in the corner of the room, a pen and notebook in my bedside drawer — things that ground me, that reestablish the existence of talents and hobbies of mine, separate from my career aspirations.
 If I find myself procrastinating, I gain the motivation to move forward not from a teaching assistant’s guidance or a classmate’s reminder, but rather from my own desire to improve.

 Gaining this newfound appreciation for independence has worked reciprocally to reinforce my relationships with others as well.
-Though this effect may not seem apparent, self-love and growth enriches one’s connections with the people around them in a way that is subtle yet profound.
-When you are able to look within yourself for the things that make you tick, your own quirks and intricacies, that awareness extends outward.
+Though this effect may not seem apparent, self-love and growth enrich one’s connections with the people around them in a way that is subtle yet profound.
+When you are able to look within yourself for the things that make you tick, your own quirks and intricacies, that awareness extend outward.
 Maybe it will help you realize the type of people you want in your life, drawing new relationships to you.
-Perhaps it will allow you to empathize with others better, and have more patience with your parents or siblings.
+Perhaps it will allow you to empathize with others better and have more patience with your parents or siblings.
 Most excitingly, a renewed sense of self-understanding could foster an entirely different direction for your path moving forward.

 Furthermore, a better understanding of our weaknesses can help us determine when we may have made a “wrong” decision.
 If I’m not enjoying a certain course or extracurricular, my instinct is to tell myself that it’s just not for me.
 However, online learning has taught me that I tend to get overwhelmed when I’m given a project to do with little explanation.
-Caught up in those feelings, I conclude that there’s no way I can be interested in international politics or film making.
+Caught up in those feelings, I conclude that there’s no way I can be interested in international politics or filmmaking.
 Now that I’m aware of this tendency to get overwhelmed, I remind myself that I do in fact like these topics and that all I need to do is find time to get some further explanation.

 Overall, online learning created a petri dish for introspection.
 And even if you didn’t spend every night meditating on what you’ve learned about yourself, the experience will always be there for you to reflect on.